American Community School Beirut: Athletics

-ACS Beirut is notable for its athletics program.
 The athletics program partakes in several sporting conferences, including NESAC along with locally held tournaments.
-The athletics department at ACS Beirut promotes a "student-athlete" relationship whereby the academic standing of a student is the prerequisite for a student's athletic standing.

-There are several awards presented to student-athletes at different levels in Middle School and High School.
+There are awards presented to student-athletes at different levels in Middle School and High School.
 While all team members are presented with participation patches, four outstanding athletes are presented with four awards respectively.
 These awards, determined by the coach, are the Fighting Heart Award, the Most Improved Player, Perfect Attendance Award, and Coach's Award.
 In a more holistic approach, there are three awards, the Spirit in Sports Award, Junior Knight Award, and Knight Award.
 The Spirit in Sports Award is presented to the athlete that displays outstanding school spirit, sportsmanship, and participation.
 The Junior Knight Award is presented to one male and one female from grades 9 and 10 who demonstrate outstanding dedication, skill, sportsmanship, and leadership.
 Likewise, the Knight Award is presented to one male and one female who demonstrate the same values described by the Junior Knight Award, however, it is presented to students from grades 11 and 12.
 Additionally, select seniors are recognized through two awards, The Blair Harcourt Award and the Farah Family Athletics and Leadership Award.
 The Blair Harcourt Award is presented to the senior with academic distinction, 3.3/4 GPA or higher, as well as athletic distinction, standing in parallel with the values of the Knight Award.
 The Farah Family Athletics and Leadership Award is presented to the senior who excels in the academic program at ACS Beirut, demonstrates leadership and commitment, and positively impacts the athletic and academic life at ACS Beirut.

-At the head of the Athletics Department of ACS Beirut is the athletics and activities director.
-The current director is Mo Hourani, preceded by former director Joe Toler (2017-2020).